fix

 Omkar Hiremath

-3 min read
+8 mins min read

-In security, two questions always remain constants:
+In security, two questions always remain constant:

-1. How to make security better?
+1. How do we make security better?

 2. How can someone break through this new, better security?

 These questions and finding their solutions go around in an endless loop.
 One of the security aspects that’s been a part of this loop is authentication.
 Having passwords as the only authentication mechanism is not the baseline anymore.
 In the quest to find secure authentication mechanisms, one of the solutions that came to light was biometric authentication.
+Exploring the risks and benefits of biometrics in security, one of the solutions that came to light was biometric authentication.

 Biometrics has been around for a long time but it was most popularly used for federal purposes or supreme security systems.
 But that’s not the case anymore.
 The use of biometrics has recently also become popular in common security systems.
 So in this article, we’ll discuss different aspects of biometrics in security.
 We’ll start with understanding what biometrics is in security and its impacts, and then discuss the risks and benefits of biometrics in security.